 Innovative research.
 Our scientists and physicians are involved in research that makes transplants safer and available to more people.
 At Mayo Clinic, you may have access to ongoing clinical trials and new treatments.

-Every day the Transplant Research Center brings together specialist surgeons, diabetes doctors (endocrinologists), experts in human cell therapy and other experts many from other institutions — to collaborate.
+Every day the Transplant Research Center brings together specialist surgeons, diabetes doctors (endocrinologists) and other experts — many from other institutions — to collaborate.

 Mayo Clinic surgeons perform kidney transplants at Mayo Clinic's campuses in Arizona, Florida and Minnesota.
 Kidney transplant in children is provided at Mayo Clinic in Rochester, Minnesota.
 At Mayo Clinic's campus in Arizona, doctors partner with Phoenix Children's Hospital to treat children who may need kidney transplants.